 Do FEBO snack walls accept credit cards?

-Modern FEBO locations accept both coins and contactless payments (cards and mobile payments), but usually debit cards only.
-Some older locations might be cash-only, so bring a few euros just in case.
+Most modern FEBO locations accept coins and contactless payments, but usually debit cards rather than traditional credit cards.
+Some older locations may still be cash-only, so it’s wise to carry a few euros.

 What should I order at FEBO for my first time?